-

 AP Scholar Program: 5 is the highest possible score on an AP Exam.
 A Score of 3 generally qualifies for college credit.
 Students who take the AP Exams are eligible for the following distinctions:

-- AP Scholars: students who receive scores of 3 or higher on 3 or more AP exams
+- AP Scholars: Students who score 3 or higher on 3 or more exams

-- AP Scholar with Honor: Average of at least 3.25 on all exams taken and 3 or higher on 4 or more of these exams
+- AP Scholar with Honor: Average of at least 3.25 on all exams taken and scores of 3 or higher on 4 or more exams

-- AP Scholar with Distinction: Average of 3.5 on all AP exams taken and scores of 3 or higher on 5 or more of these exams
+- AP Scholar with Distinction: Average of 3.5 on all AP exams taken and scores of 3 or higher on 5 or more exams